adrelanos/aeternity-wiki/Security-Concerns-on-Contributing?.md

 [☝](#toc)
 [![](https://cdn-images-1.medium.com/max/800/1*Fh8Te8hkihkvLufP05tKPQ.png)](#toc)

-## Verify if new the address is a valid one!
+## Verify if your new address is a valid one!

 To verify the new Ethereum address we use OFFLINE - the software (**M**)y(**E**)ther(**W**)allet (MEW), if you need help you can get it